typesense/typesense-website/docs/source/includes/_errors.md

 404 | Not Found - The requested resource is not found.
 409 | Conflict - When a resource already exists.
 422 | Unprocessable Entity - Request is well-formed, but cannot be processed.
-503 | Service Unavailable - We're temporarily offline.
+500 | Internal Server Error - Typesense cannot process the request for an unknown reason 503 | Service Unavailable - Typesense is temporarily offline.
 Please try again later.